kubernetes/enhancements/keps/sig-cluster-lifecycle/kubeadm/4471-cp-join-kubelet-local-apiserver/README.md

 -->

-- This change is only relevant for the control plane nodes because worker nodes do not have a local kube-apiserver to point to and are not affected by the potential version skew policy violation.
+- This change is only relevant for the control plane nodes because worker nodes do not have a local kube-apiserver to point to and are not affected by this special case of violating the version skew policy violation.
+  Worker nodes will still have to follow the documented version skew policy.

 #### Caveats